 32. Botanic Gardens and Parks Authority Account

-(1) The funds referred to in section 31 are to be credited to an account called the “Botanic Gardens and Parks Authority Account” —
+(1) An account called the Botanic Gardens and Parks Authority Account is to be established —

-(a) at the Treasury; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) with the approval of the Treasurer, at a bank,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and if paragraph (a) applies the Account is to form part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985.
+to which the funds referred to in section 31 are to be credited.

 (2) The Account is to be charged with —

 (a) interest on and repayment of moneys borrowed by the Authority under section 33 or 34; and